PacktPublishing/Java-EE-8-High-Performance-video-/README.md

 ```
 .
-├── Volume1
+├── Section1
-│     └─── SectionX
-│            └── Video_X.Y <-- contains the files/examples used in this video
+│     └── Video_1.X  <-- contains the files/examples used in this video
 │  	  │
 │  	  └── module-xyz <-- contains Maven module examples with a specific
 │                               artifactId used in this section
-└── Volume2
+└── Section2
 ```

 Have a great course!